nitinkc/nitinkc.github.io/_posts/systems_design/networks/2024-06-29-Serverless-architecture.md

 # Example with Google Cloud Functions (Java)

-Go to Google Cloud Console and navigate to Cloud Functions.
+- Go to Google Cloud Console and navigate to Cloud Functions.

-Create a new function and choose a runtime (e.g., Java 11).
+- Create a new function and choose a runtime (e.g., Java 11).

-Configure the trigger type to HTTP.
+- Configure the trigger type to HTTP.
-Write Function Code:
+- Write Function Code:

-Below is a basic example of a Java Cloud Function that handles an HTTP POST request and returns a response.
+Java Cloud Function code that handles an HTTP POST request and returns a response.
 ```java
 import com.google.cloud.functions.HttpFunction;
 import com.google.cloud.functions.HttpRequest;